mosdef-hub/mbuild/docs/getting_started/writers/writers.rst

 field.
 The CHARMM-style GOMC writers are the exception to this default rule since they need a force field to build the files, as these files depend on the force field parameters (Example: charge and MW in the PSF files).

-The simulation engine writers that use mBuild or are contained in the mBuild software:
+The simulation engine writers that use mBuild or are currently contained in the mBuild library:

 * `Cassandra <https://cassandra.nd.edu/>`_